w3c/ServiceWorker/spec/service_worker/algorithms.md

 --
 **_OnDocumentUnload**(_document_)

-1. Let _serviceWorkerRegistration_ be the registration used by _document_.
+1. Let _serviceWorkerRegistration_ be the Service Worker registration used by _document_.
 1. If _serviceWorkerRegistration_ is null, then
   1. Abort these steps.
-1. If any other document is using _serviceWorkerRegistration_ as their service worker registration, then
+1. If any other document is using _serviceWorkerRegistration_ as their Service Worker registration, then
   1. Abort these steps.
 1. If _serviceWorkerRegistration_.*uninstalling* is true, then
   1. Delete _serviceWorkerRegistration_.*scope* from *_ScopeToServiceWorkerRegistrationMap*.